JuliaMath/Roots.jl/docs/src/roots.md

 The default algorithm is modeled after an algorithm used for [HP-34 calculators](http://www.hpl.hp.com/hpjournal/pdfs/IssuePDFs/1979-12.pdf).
-This algorithm is designed to be more forgiving of the quality of the initial guess at the cost of possibly performing many more steps than other algorithms, as if the algorithm encounters a bracket, a bracketing method will be used.
+This algorithm is designed to be more forgiving of the quality of the initial guess at the cost of possibly performing  more steps than other algorithms, as if the algorithm encounters a bracket, a bracketing method will be used.